Back to Knowledge Base

 Configure locations, shelves, and freezers to mirror your physical space.

 A disorganized lab is a dangerous lab.
-TARE allows you to create a "Digital Twin" of your physical workspace, ensuring that every sample has a precise coordinate.
+TARE allows you to create a "Digital Twin" of your physical workspace, ensuring that every sample and inventory item has a precise coordinate and an understandable place in the hierarchy.

 The Hierarchy Strategy